last updated 5 February 2012

 LINK

-George Middlecoat (42) spends too long in the next lot of sun as he apparently dies from sunstroke in Belgaum (near the mid-west coast of India) leaving wife Susanna (née Hampton) and around 5 kids aged between 3 and 17 behind (at least as many again had died in infancy).
-Susanna dies in Lambeth 25 years later in March 1870 aged 61.
+Madras Artillery Captain George Middlecoat (42) spends too long in the next lot of sun, and he apparently dies from sunstroke in Belgaum (near the mid-west coast of India) leaving wife Susanna (née Hampton) and around 5 kids aged between 3 and 17 behind (at least as many again had died in infancy).
 The Madras Military Fund would have paid pensions to Susanna, George's unmarried daughters, and sons under 21.
-It is not clear when Susanna Palmer Middlecoat went to England - she is not to be found (yet) in the 1861 UK census.

 1857 - 58 Indian Mutiny et seq